 Feline Heart Disease

-- Doesn’t want to exercise or play
+- Is tired or lethargic and doesn’t want to exercise or play

 - Collapses or faints